-As a portion of each class period will be devoted to discussion of the readings, the Reading Reflections for the assigned readings must be posted to Canvas by 8AM on class meeting days.
+As a portion of each class period will be devoted to discussion of the readings, the reading reflections for the assigned readings will be due on Mondays 8AM prior to the class where they are listed below.

 Note: This schedule is subject to change with at least one week notice via email.
 The instructor will confirm at the end of each class the topic and assignments for the next class.